stackhpc/stackhpc-ipa-hardware-managers/doc/source/install/install-rdo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install and configure the TestService service
+This section describes how to install and configure the ExampleHardwareManager service
 for Red Hat Enterprise Linux 7 and CentOS 7.

 .. include:: common_prerequisites.rst